 - Avoid the sun.
 It’s when air pollutants come into contact with the sun’s ultraviolet rays that the damaging free radicals are created.
 Avoid overexposure to the sun where possible and use a sunscreen with a minimum sun protection factor of 30.

-- Consider a vitamin C boost.
-Vitamin C is a powerful antioxidant which assists collagen production, which in turn helps the skin to retain its elasticity and reduces wrinkle formation.
+- Boost your vitamin C. Vitamin C is a powerful antioxidant which assists collagen production, which in turn helps the skin to retain its elasticity and reduces wrinkle formation.
 I now take supplements if I’m based in a city for long periods of time.